Government to consider tax relief for TV drama makers

 The move would bring Britain in to line with many other countries that offer tax relief to the television production industry, such as France, Hungary, Ireland and South Africa.

-British Prime Minister David Cameron and his chancellor, George Osborne, are on a visit to the United States where "Downton Abbey", a country house drama set in the early 20th century went down well in the United States.
+Prime Minister David Cameron and Chancellor George Osborne are on a visit to the United States where "Downton Abbey", a country house drama set in the early 20th century went down well in the United States.

 It was made in Britain but many other British-led productions - such as "Titanic" and "The Tudors" - are either filmed or produced abroad because of more friendly tax regimes.